 Your experience will be considered very valuable, as will the high levels of responsibility and autonomy you'll have had in your time offshore.
 Going from a firm in Guernsey to the likes of top US firms in London, or top Australian firms in Sydney is very common, as these onshore firms are clients of the offshore firms in the Channel Islands and therefore understand and appreciate the quality of the work you will have been doing.

-From NQ to Partner, a legal career in the Channel Islands offers lawyers a structured, rewarding, and balanced career path.
-Jersey and Guernsey law firms provide meaningful work, generous compensation, leadership opportunities, and a lifestyle few city markets can rival.
+From NQ to Partner, a legal career in the Channel Islands offers a structured, rewarding, and balanced progression path.
+Jersey and Guernsey law firms provide meaningful work, competitive compensation, leadership opportunities, and a lifestyle few city markets can rival.
+These themes are consistently reflected in our Offshore Legal Professionals Survey 2025–2026, which explores what offshore legal careers look like in practice.

 --------------------------------------